Astrological age: Calculation aspects

 The Earth, in addition to its diurnal (daily) rotation upon its axis and annual rotation around the Sun, incurs a precessional motion involving a slow periodic shift of the axis itself: approximately one degree every 72 years.
 This motion, which is caused mostly by the Moon's gravity, gives rise to the precession of the equinoxes in which the Sun's position on the ecliptic at the time of the vernal equinox, measured against the background of fixed stars, gradually changes with time.

 In graphical terms, the Earth behaves like a spinning top, and tops tend to wobble as they spin.
 The spin of the Earth is its daily (diurnal) rotation.
 The spinning Earth slowly wobbles over a period slightly less than 26,000 years.
 From our perspective on Earth, the stars are ever so slightly 'moving' from west to east at the rate of one degree approximately every 72 years.
 One degree is about twice the diameter of the Sun or Moon as viewed from Earth.
 The easiest way to notice this slow movement of the stars is at any fixed time each year.
 The most common fixed time is at the vernal equinox around 21 March each year.

 In astrology, an astrological age has usually been defined by the constellation or superimposed sidereal zodiac in which the Sun actually appears at the vernal equinox.
 This is the method that Hipparchus appears to have applied around 127 BC when he calculated precession.
 Since each sign of the zodiac is composed of 30 degrees, each astrological age might be thought to last about 72 (years) × 30 (degrees) = about 2160 years.

-This means the Sun crosses the equator at the vernal equinox moving backwards against the fixed stars from one year to the next at the rate of one degree in seventy-two years, one constellation (on average) in about 2160 years, and the whole twelve signs in about 25,920 years, sometimes called a Platonic Year.
+This means the Sun crosses the equator at the vernal equinox moving backward against the fixed stars from one year to the next at the rate of one degree in seventy-two years, one constellation (on average) in about 2148 years, and the whole twelve signs in about 25,772 years, sometimes called a Platonic Year.
 However the length of the ages are decreasing with time as the rate of precession is increasing.
 Therefore, no two ages are of equal length.